jwhitlark/clj-on-k8s-quickstart/README.md

 ## Paths through this.

-1. [Absolute Minimum](minimum-docs/01-prerequisites.md), to see a clj response publicly
+1. The [Minimum](minimum-docs/01-prerequisites.md) to see a clj response publicly.

-## Fixes and improvements

-Sort out last few technical details
-Write the exposition
-Add back links in each page, for the previous step?

 ## Future additions

 1. Show two microservice interacting.
 2. Luminus example, adding a database, etc.
-3. Config maps
+3. More config maps examples
 4. Secrets
 5. Volume mounts
 6. Health & Liveliness checks
 7. [Istio](https://istio.io/about/intro.html) example, rewriting [bookinfo](https://github.com/istio/istio/blob/master/samples/bookinfo/src/details/details.rb), showing metrics and tracing.

+## Thanks!

+To Yogthos, for his advice and all the work his put into the Clojure community.
+To Sunng for his work on [lein-jlink](https://github.com/sunng87/lein-jlink).